B-brane transport in anomalous (2,2) models and localization: Band restriction rule in non-supersymmetric models

 The relevant diagram is as follows, where $\cT_{\mathbf{w}_{\pm}}$ denote window categories for the big and small windows.
-The B-brane category in the $\zeta\ll 0$ phase in fact has a semi-orthogonal decomposition $\langle C,D^b(X_-)\rangle$ into the category~$C$ of Coulomb branch branes (itself further decomposed into individual massive vacua) and the derived category of the Higgs branch~$X_-$.
-It would be interesting to clarify the physical meaning of this semi-orthogonal decomposition, as it appears to allow strings stretching in one direction between the Coulomb branch vacua and the Higgs branch.
+The B-brane category in the $\zeta_{\text{ren}}\ll 0$ phase in fact has a semi-orthogonal decomposition $\langle C,D^b(X_-)\rangle$ into the category~$C$ of Coulomb branch branes (itself further decomposed into individual massive vacua) and the derived category of the Higgs branch~$X_-$.
+It would be interesting to clarify the physical meaning of this semi-orthogonal decomposition: it only allows strings stretching in one direction between the Coulomb branch vacua and the Higgs branch.